madfam-io/plinto/compliance/controls/README.md

 # SOC2 Controls Documentation

-This directory contains the detailed control documentation for SOC2 Type II compliance, mapped to the Trust Services Criteria and Plinto's existing security architecture.
+This directory contains the detailed control documentation for SOC2 Type II compliance, mapped to the Trust Services Criteria and Janua's existing security architecture.

 ## Control Framework Overview